guizsantos/abntex2UFSC/README.md

 abntex2UFSC aims to both facilitate the thesis writing process, making it a quasi-trauma-free one, as well as to obliterate all the excuses that once justified the use of proprietary writing softwares.
 ____

-Initially, it focuses the needs Mechanical Engineering Post-graduate Program students --  writing a thesis with tables, subfigures, code excerpts and things of the like.
+Initially, it focuses the needs of Mechanical Engineering Post-graduate Program students --  writing a thesis with tables, subfigures, code excerpts and things of the like.

-Eventually, as the project advances, it will serve it's purpose as a easy-to-grasp and easy-to-use alternative for the entire (micro) academic community. :mortar_board:
+Eventually, as the project advances, it will serve it's purpose as an easy-to-grasp and easy-to-use alternative for the entire (micro) academic community. :mortar_board:

 ___